vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-procmon.md

 1. Copy **ProcMon.exe** to the Windows client or Windows server you're troubleshooting.

+> [!TIP]
-1. Before running ProcMon, make sure all other applications not related to the high CPU usage issue are closed.
+> Before running ProcMon, make sure all other applications not related to the high CPU usage issue are closed.
 Taking this step helps to minimize the number of processes to check.

 1. You can launch ProcMon in two ways.

    1. Right-click **ProcMon.exe** and select **Run as administrator**.

-      Since logging starts automatically, select the magnifying glass icon to stop the current capture or use the keyboard shortcut **Ctrl+E**.
+      Since logging starts automatically, stop the capture by selecting the magnifying glass icon or pressing  **Ctrl+E**.

       ![Screenshot showing the magnifying glass icon.](media/procmon-magglass.png)

-      To verify that you've stopped the capture, check if the magnifying glass icon now appears with a red X.
+      To confirm the capture has stopped, look for a red X on the magnifying glass icon.

       ![Screenshot showing a red slash.](media/procmon-magglass-stop.png)